Category Archives: Walt Whitman

 Walt Whitman: Notebooks and Unpublished Prose Manuscripts, Volume IV: Notes, edited by Edward F. Grier (New York University Press 1984), pg.
 1309

-photographs by Roger W. Smith
+photographs of Midland Beach, Staten Island, by Roger W. Smith

 — posted by Roger W. Smith